seebs/enfiltrate/ReadMe.txt

 1. A function.
 	To permit saving and loading of representations, functions are actually passed in as strings.
-Your code will be parsed as local item = ...; <YOUR CODE HERE>
+Your code will be parsed as local self, item = ...; <YOUR CODE HERE>
-	so refer to the item table for matching.
+	so refer to the item table for matching.  "self" will refer to the filter object.
+(If you need to stash stuff, consider the benefits of using self.userdata to store references.)

 	If you have an existing function you want to call, you can call it; try something like